AdCombo/flask-combo-jsonapi/docs/quickstart.rst

 -------------

 | Now let's use relationships tools.
-| First, create 3 computers named "Halo", "Nestor" and "Comodor".
+| First, create 3 computers named "Halo", "Nestor" and "Commodore".
 |
 | Done?
 | Ok.
 So let's continue this tutorial.
 |
-| We assume that Halo has id=2, Nestor id=3 and Comodor id=4.
+| We assume that Halo has id=2, Nestor id=3 and Commodore id=4.

 Create object with related object(s)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~